liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 ![Figure 13.31: Using the Amazon Rankings application can be a nice addition to your store.](../../images/shopping-and-amazon-rankings.png)

-Now that you have a good grasp on Liferay's Shopping and Amazon Rankings applications, let's see what the Knowledge Base application has to offer.
+Now that you have a good grasp on Liferay's Shopping and Amazon Rankings applications, let's learn how to generate reports in Liferay.

+## Generating Reports in Liferay

+Now that we understand how to generate Jasper reports in Liferay, let's see what the Knowledge base application has to offer.

 ## Knowledge Base